 You’ve deep cleaned your home.
 You’ve decluttered every room.
 But, your home still doesn’t feel quite right.It still looks messy and cluttered despite your hard work.

 This is actually a quite common complaint.
 Sometimes we “can’t see the forest for the trees” because we live in our homes and see every room daily.
-This commonality leads us to overlook things that have been around for so long, they’ve just become part of the decor.
+This commonality leads us to overlook things that have been around for so long, they’ve just become part of the decor, creating a cluttered house.

 In this post, we are going to take a step back and get a different view of our homes.
-We’ll address 14 common reasons why your home still looks cluttered.
-Then, we’ll address and solve those issues for good.
+We’ll address 14 common reasons why your home still looks like a cluttered house.
+Then, we’ll address and solve those cluttered house issues for good.
 Let’s look at those 14 problems now.

 1. Too-full Countertops